OjasMaywade/lift-simulator/plan-doc.md

 Task:
-1. Solve issue with Lift calling
+1. Solve issue with Lift calling - Done
- i. lift is getting diabled after a single call ii.
-2. Add event listener to negative floor buttons
+2. Add event listener to negative floor buttons - Done
 3. Disable button feature - Done
-4. Add door opening and closing animation to lift
+4. Add door opening and closing animation to lift - imp
-5. Add reset button
+5. Add reset button - added but not working as intended
-6. same button is calling two different lift at same time
+6. same button is calling two different lift at same time - Done
 7. Make input validation  - Done
 8. lifts are moving out of container when increased to 20+
 9. Simulator state is not getting updated